panagushin/panagushin/README.md

 ## Selected Work

 - **[dxs-stas-sdk](https://github.com/dxsapp/dxs-stas-sdk)**
-  TypeScript SDK for building and reading Bitcoin SV transactions, with first-class support for STAS token scripts.
+  TypeScript SDK for building and reading Bitcoin SV transactions, with support for STAS token scripts.

 - **[dxs-consigliere](https://github.com/dxsapp/dxs-consigliere)**
-  The DXS-built BSV STAS indexer with Back-to-Genesis resolution, powered by RavenDB and real-time SignalR updates.
+  BSV STAS indexer with Back-to-Genesis resolution, using RavenDB and real-time SignalR updates.

-I’m open to CTO or principal architect roles in early-stage crypto / fintech teams where system design and risk modeling are taken seriously.
+I’m open to CTO or principal architect roles in early-stage crypto / fintech teams where system design and risk modeling are central.